 What causes wrist pain?
 14 possible conditions

-- are overweight, pregnant, or menopausal
+- being overweight, pregnant, or going through menopause

-Causes of gout include:
+Common causes of gout include:

 - drinking too much alcohol